patchy-oss/scripts/README.md

 # scripts
-Small scripts, programs or configs I use
+Small scripts, programs I use.

+Installation:
+- Change variables in config.mk to fit your system.
+- `make all && make install`